LappleApple/feedmereadmes/README-maturity-model.md

 ## Notes:
 - This is a draft, spun up in about 20 minutes (July 14, 2017).
 Please feel free to suggest anything.
 - An alternative format to follow might be [Apache's maturity model](https://community.apache.org/apache-way/apache-project-maturity-model.html) for how their projects operate.
-Open an issue if you'd like to start the discussion on this.
+Feel free to open an issue if you'd like to start the discussion on this.

 *****
 ## README Maturity Model